Ranimev2/ranimev2Api/README.md

 ## List Source

-There is some source at zeronewatch api
+There is some source at ranimev2 api

 ## Anime
   - ### Kuramanime